 - Aloe vera is used for medicinal purposes

-- Bloom many times
+- Plants bloom many times

 - Contains a wide array of small to large plants